ibm-cloud-docs/event-notifications/en-high-availability.md

 ## Availability zones for {{site.data.keyword.en_short}}
 {: #en-zones-ha}
-{{site.data.keyword.en_notm}} service is a highly available, regional service.
+{{site.data.keyword.en_full_notm}} service is a highly available, regional service.
 In each supported region, the service exists in multiple availability zones with no single point of failure.

-The following table lists the high-availability (HA) status for the regions (locations) where the {{site.data.keyword.en_notm}} service is available:
+The following table lists the high-availability (HA) status for the regions (locations) where the {{site.data.keyword.en_full_notm}} service is available:

 | Geography| Region| HA Status |
 |----------|-------|-----------|